Arizona Product Liability Laws

 |Statute of Limitations||

 Arizona limits damages via its pure comparative negligence rule.
 Under this rule, you may still recover damages even if you're partly at fault for the accident, but those damages will be reduced in proportion to your degree of fault.
-So, if you would have been awarded $50,000, but you're 60 percent to blame, your award is reduced to $20,000.
-However, you are barred from any recovery if you intentionally caused or contributed to the harm.
+So, if you would have been awarded $50,000, but you're 60 percent to blame for your injuries, your award is reduced to $20,000.
+However, you're barred from any recovery if you intentionally caused or contributed to the harm.

 Arizona also has an intermediate economic loss rule that applies when there is no contract between the parties and the only harm that occurs is to the product itself.
 In these cases, you might still recover damages, but you must show that the product was unreasonably dangerous and the loss occurred in a sudden, accidental manner.

-There are a number of different ways to argue a product liability lawsuit, and the best approach depends on the specifics of your case.
-If you've been injured or suffered property damage as a result of a defective product, you should not have to bear those costs alone, but you need to act promptly because there are time limits for filing your claim.
-Get a free case review from an experienced attorney who knows Arizona's product liability laws.
+There are a number of different ways to argue a product liability lawsuit, and the best approach depends on the specific facts of your case.
+If you've been injured or suffered property damage as a result of a defective product, you shouldn't have to bear those costs alone, but you need to act promptly because there are time limits for filing your claim.
+Get in touch with an experienced personal injury attorney today who can explain how Arizona's product liability laws affect your case.

 Contact a qualified attorney.